XS-MLVP/picker/README.md

 - `DUMPVARS_OPTION`: Sets the option parameter for `$dumpvars`.
 For example, `DUMPVARS_OPTION="+mda" picker ....` enables array waveform support in VCS.
 - `SIMULATOR_FLAGS`: Parameters passed to the backend simulator.
 Refer to the documentation of the specific backend simulator for details.
+- `CFLAGS`: Sets the `-cflags` parameter for the backend simulator.

 The `pack` subcommand is used to convert UVM `sequence_item` into other languages and then communicate through TLM (currently supports Python, other languages are under development).